tgsn-co/SlackSummarisePDF/README.md

 ```
 Update the Docker image with the new code and push it the AWS Lambda function.

-2. **Send a request to the API Gateway**

-Copy the link provided in the API Gateway.
+2. Copy the link provided in the API Gateway.
 Return to the Slack App page and enable Event Subscriptions and insert the link.
 The Slack API will then test the API Gateway and Lambda function.

 Our Gateway will now return the “challenge” value in our lambda function.

-**Configure Slack Event Subscription:**

-Configure your Slack app to subscribe to relevant events (e.g., file shared) and set the request URL to the API Gateway endpoint.
+3. Configure your Slack app to subscribe to the file-uploaded event and set the request URL to the API Gateway endpoint.

-**Revert back to the origional Lambda Function.**

-Revert the Lambda function back to the orgional image with the working Slack App.
+4. Revert the Lambda function back to the orgional image with the working Slack App.

+5. On the Slack App page Go to OAuth and Permissions --> Scopes --> Add chat:write scope.

+6. Finally, back to “Basic Information” > “Install your app to your workspace” > “Allow”
+   Once that is successful.
+Restart your slack app and install the app and start messaging and programming your slack bot!

 **Usage**